 - “Red Hat Secure/*” intitle:index.of for any version of the Red Hat Secure server

 - “HP Apache-based Web Server/*” intitle:index.of for any version of the HP server

 3. Use of Queries for discovering standard post-installation Web server pages

-Just search highlighted strings for getting results about post-installation web server pages.
+Just search highlighted strings to get results about post-installation web server pages.